coco-serverless/coco-serverless/README.md

 ## Further Reading

 For further documentation, you may want to check these other documents:
+* [Knative](./docs/knative.md) - documentation about Knative, our serverless runtime of choice.
 * [SEV](./docs/sev.md) - speicifc documentation to get the project working with AMD SEV machines.